 Grow with us!

-The 2-year Associate of Science degree offers a program of study for those who wish to practice agriculture but are not quite ready to make a commitment to the B.S. degree.
+The 60-credit associate of science (A.S.) degree offers a program of study for those who wish to practice agriculture, but are not quite ready to make a commitment to the bachelor of science (B.S.) degree.
 Students acquire a basic knowledge of both plant and soil sciences along with training in specific agricultural techniques.
-The major offers some flexibility in designing a personal program of study, allowing students to focus on specific crop production, small business management, or produce marketing.
+The major offers flexibility in designing a personal program of study, allowing students to focus on specific crop production, small business management, or produce marketing.

 Why choose a career in agriculture?

-If you enjoy working outdoors, like the idea of growing your own food, or producing it for others, or just want to be involved with growing plants, then explore a career in agricultural crop production.
-Opportunities in crop production are growing as U.S. consumers learn about the value of local, organic, and sustainable food production.
+If you enjoy working outdoors, prefer growing your own food, or producing it for others, or just want to be involved with growing plants, then explore a career in agricultural crop production and marketing.
+Opportunities are growing as U.S. consumers learn about the value of local, organic, and sustainable food production.
+In addition, related enterprises focused on agricultural education, public policy, and community development and advoacy are expanding as more people discover the value of local food and farming systems.

-The employment outlook for our graduates is very positive, with 100% employment and careers that are as varied as the business opportunities available.
-Some students entering the field today go back to their family farms, which make up 86% of the 1.9 million farms in the country.
-Many pursue specific interest in sustainable or organic agriculture.
-Other opportunities exist with food processing companies, agricultural associations or commodity cooperatives.
+Some students entering the field today return to their family farms, which make up 86% of the 1.9 million farms in the country.
+Many pursue specific interests in sustainable or organic agriculture.
+Other opportunities exist with food companies, agricultural associations, community organizations, local government, and food cooperatives.
 Some students plan on homesteading while pursuing employment in other fields.

 Opportunities for Students throughout New England

 Students who are residents of Connecticut, Maine, New Hampshire, Rhode Island or Vermont are eligible for reduced tuition through the New England Regional Student Program (NERSP).
-Get an overview of how the program works, or visit the NERSP website for more details.
+To get an overview of how the program works visit the NERSP website for more details.
+NOTE: the NERSP program is not available for students taking the online degree program.

-Please explore the links on the side of the page for more information about the options in Sustainable Food and Farming and be sure to contact Dr. Wesley Autio, Program Coordinator, at firstname.lastname@example.org to arrange a visit.
+Please explore the links on the side of the page for more information about the options in Sustainable Food and Farming.